kailash-manasarovar/statement/docs/timeline/2022/june.md

 - I go to the audition and pass it.
 - I'm scheduled to join the conservatory again for the third year professional piano studies in September.
 - At the audition, Domingo's female students are hanging around helping everyone.
-He's clearly told them to dress in the same way, and this includes hot pants and skimpy tops.
-The girls are 14 or 15 years old.
+- The girls are all dressed in the same way; hot pants and skimpy tops.
+- The girls are 14 or 15 years old.
 - He tells the girls to go and talk to people, and they mill around talking to parents.
 - His control over them is embarrassing and cringeworthy.